nambirajang/TextToService/doc/TextToSpeechPlugin.md

 <a name="method.enabletts"></a>
 ## *enabletts <sup>method</sup>*

-(Resident app method) Enables the TTS Engine for Thunder service.
+(For Resident App) Enables the TTS Engine for Thunder service.

 ### Parameters